jake-ingram/UNC/Radiology/ImagingInstructions.md

 4. All imported images will appear in the 'Images' box.
 Select all images and drag & drop on 'Script Executer'
 5. Click 'Run Script'

-All images are now converted and will appear inside the original folder.
+All images are now converted to DICOM format and will appear inside the original folder.